younata/personal_knowledge/src/living/renting_checklist.md

 - These should all be grounded.
 - Capacity.
 Can we run everything all at once?

+## Maintenance
+- What's their general policy on this?
+- Who's responsible?
+- Do they have recommendations on who to call?

 ## Previous/Current Tenants

 - How long were they there?
 - Why are they leaving?
+- What has the interest been since it's been listed?
+- What have prospective tenants found concern with?

 ## Overall